wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 Once the configuration is complete, alerts start showing on the Pagerduty dashboard.

 .. thumbnail:: /images/manual/integration/pagerduty.png
-   :title: PagerDuty Incidents Dashboard
+   :title: Wazuh alert in the PagerDuty Incidents dashboard
-   :alt: PagerDuty Incidents Dashboard
+   :alt: Wazuh alert in the PagerDuty Incidents dashboard
    :align: center
    :width: 80%